SydQuddus/dulangApp-frontend-flutter/README.md

 # DULANG MOBILE APP

 ## Dulang is a food donation application where user can add food to be donated or request available food.
-This app focus on reducinng food waste and thus giving it to those in needs.
+This app focus on reducing food waste and thus giving it to those in needs.

 ps.
 For REST Api of Dulang app, please view repository called "dulangApp-backend-rest"